uwplse/pumpkin-pi/README.md

 ##### Prettier Types

-By default, DEVOID lets Coq infer the types of lifted terms.
-You can instead tell DEVOID to lift the types (these are typically prettier) if you set the following function:
+By default, CARROT lets Coq infer the types of lifted terms.
+You can instead tell CARROT to lift the types (these are typically prettier) if you set the following function:

 ```
-Set DEVOID lift type.
+Set CARROT lift type.
 ```

 ##### Opaque Terms